frootlab/rian/docs/glossary.rst

     Row Like

-        *Row like* data comprises different data formats, which can be used to represent table rows.
-This includes tuples, lists, mappings and instances of the :class:`Record class <nemoa.db.table.Record>`.
+        *Row like* data comprises different data formats, which are used to represent table records.
+This includes tuples, mappings and instances of the :class:`Record class <nemoa.db.table.Record>`.
+The :class:`Table
-        The :class:`Table class <nemoa.db.table.Table>` accepts these data types for appending rows by :meth:`~nemoa.db.table.Table.append_row` and
-        :meth:`~nemoa.db.table.Table.append_rows` and for retrieving rows by
+        class <nemoa.db.table.Table>` accepts these data types for appending rows by :meth:`~nemoa.db.table.Table.insert` and for retrieving rows by :meth:`~nemoa.db.table.Table.select`.
-        :meth:`~nemoa.db.table.Table.select`.

     Cursor Mode

         The *cursor mode* defines the *scrolling type* and the *operation mode* of a cursor.
-Internally the respective parameters of the :class:`cursor class <nemoa.db.table.Cursor>` are identified by binary flags.
+Internally the respective parameters of the :class:`Cursor class <nemoa.db.table.Cursor>` are identified by binary flags.
 The public interface uses a string representation, given by the space separated names of the scrolling type and the the operation mode.
 Supported scrolling types are: